mauricecesare/Isabella-site/README.md

 ##
-Ein **Zitat von Isabellas Ehemann**, Francesco Gonzaga, aus einem Brief, in dem er klarstellt, dass er über die Begierde Isabellas Bescheid weiß, er jedoch kein geeigneter Botschafter sei:
+Ein **Zitat von Isabellas Ehemann**, Francesco Gonzaga, aus einem Brief, in dem er klarstellt, dass er über die Begierde Isabellas informiert sei, er jedoch kein geeigneter Botschafter sei:

 _"Of the ornaments the Ill.
 Lady Duchess, the Duchess of Bari and Lady Anna had, we do not write anything else <br />other than that they were all bedecked with very precious jewels, because it is beyond our profession."_